charles-andreww/charles-andreww/README.md

 # Hi, I'm Carlos Andrés 👋

 I am a 16-year-old software developer and independent researcher based in Spain.
-I specialize in designing Artificial Intelligence and Machine Learning algorithms, with a particular focus on hybrid neural architectures and intelligent automation.
+I specialize in designing Artificial Intelligence and Machine Learning algorithms, with a particular focus on neural architectures and intelligent automation.

 🌍 Learning new languages (code included)
 🎸 Arctic Monkeys' #1 fan